 Because of Pete and Earl’s vision and perseverance, we’re celebrating Vail’s 60th birthday this winter.
 Thank you, Pete and Earl, for climbing Vail Mountain in 1957 and working tirelessly to create one of the best, biggest and most spectacular ski resorts in the world.
 Few ski resorts rival her badassery; Vail is truly queen of the mountain resorts.

-A little trivia before joining the shindig.
+A little trivia.
 Vail is named after a former chief engineer of the Colorado Highway Department, Charles D. Vail.
 Yep, that’s right.
 Vail is named after a brainy guy who designed highways.
 What?
 Sports Illustrated reporter William Oscar Johnson believed (and rightly so) Vail should have had a different name and wrote about it in A Vision Fulfilled” in January 20, 1989:

 “If anything, it should have been named Mount St. Peter, or Ski Seibert, or Pete’s Peak, for no one did more to force Vail into existence and then push it into prominence than Seibert.”